 Abdominal Aortic Dissection (Transverse)

-Aortic dissection carries an incredibly high mortality that increases 1 percent per hour.
+Aortic dissection carries an incredibly high mortality that increases 1%/hour.
 POCUS can be used as a rule-in test to quickly identify this life threatening diagnosis.
-If a dissection is not seen on POCUS, CT angiography should still be be performed because this test's sensitivity is not as high as for other indications.
+If a dissection is not seen on POCUS, CT angiography should still be performed because the sensitivity of POCUS is not as high as for other indications.

-The spine can be used as a landmark, the echogenic stripe with shadowing in the midline.
+The spine can be used as a landmark - the echogenic stripe with shadowing in the midline.
 The aorta is the large vessel anterior and slightly to the right of the spine.
-In this image an intimal flap can be see in the anterior third of the aorta consistent with an aortic dissection.
-The IVC cannot be clearly visualized in this image but would normally be left, less pulsatile with a less echogenic vessel wall.
-Non-visualization of the IVC is most often due to bowel gas or simple compression of the abdomen with the probe.
+In this image an intimal flap can be seen in the anterior third of the aorta consistent with an aortic dissection.
+The IVC cannot be clearly visualized in this image but would normally be left, less pulsatile, with a less echogenic vessel wall.
+Non-visualization of the IVC is most often due to bowel gas or compression of the abdomen with the probe.

 Justin Bowra MBBS, FACEM, CCPU Emergency Physician, RNSH et al.